Cronulla sand dunes: Heritage listing

 The site has historic and cultural significance for the Aboriginal community.
-The Kurnell Peninsular has a strong association with John Connell Laycock (1818 - 1897).
-Laycock grew up on the Kurnell Peninsular, his free settler grandfather and guardian having acquired almost the entire Peninsular by 1838.
+The Kurnell Peninsula has a strong association with John Connell Laycock (1818 - 1897).
+Laycock grew up on the Kurnell Peninsula, his free settler grandfather and guardian having acquired almost the entire Peninsula by 1838.
 The family was actively involved in timber getting, transporting ironbark, turpentine, blackbutt, mahogany and red cedar to Sydney by ship.
 Laycock, with his brother, eventually inherited these lands and secured further property in the Sutherland district, eventually amassing 4500 acre.
 Laycock was a Member of the Legislative Assembly for Central Cumberland (1859-1864) and Clarence (1864 - 1866).
 Laycock also held the title of Quarantine Keeper at Bradley's Head (1878 - 1884).
 The destruction by fire of his Prince of Wales Theatre and adjoining properties forced Laycock to sell his heavily mortgaged properties to his friend and fellow member of the Legislative Assembly, Thomas Holt.

-The Kurnell Peninsular has strong associations with the Holt family, and in particular Thomas Holt (1811-1888) who acquired the Peninsular in 1861 from John Connell Laycock and began the program of clear felling and grazing that so dramatically altered the landscape.
+The Kurnell Peninsula has strong associations with the Holt family, and in particular Thomas Holt (1811-1888) who acquired the Peninsula in 1861 from John Connell Laycock and began the program of clear felling and grazing that so dramatically altered the landscape.
 A successful wool buyer and property speculator, Holt acquired over 1.21m hectares of land in NSW and Queensland between 1851 and 1880, making him one of the wealthiest men in the colony.
-During the 1860s Holt consolidated his landholdings on the Peninsular (which included Captain Cook's landing place).
+During the 1860s Holt consolidated his landholdings on the Peninsula (which included Captain Cook's landing place).
 His accumulated holdings represented 5261 ha of what is the present day Sutherland Shire.
 Holt built several fine homes in Sydney including "The Warren" in Marrickville and "Sutherland House" in Sylvania (built 1871, destroyed 1918).
 Holt was a Member of the first NSW Legislative Assembly in 1856 and its first Treasurer June - August 1856).
 Holt was the Member for Newtown (July 1861 - November 1864) and a Member of the Legislative Council (1868 - 1883).
 Holt is notable for employing Aboriginals on his Sutherland Estate and for establishing the oyster industry at Kurnell and introducing Buffalo grass to Australia to control sand dune degradation.
 The Holt family continues to own land on the Kurnell Peninsula via a number of incorporated companies (the Holt Group).

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.